 The first major museum exhibition dedicated to the Quilts of Gee’s Bend was presented in 2002 at the Museum of Fine Arts, Houston, and The Whitney Museum of American Art, New York.
 In 2006, the book Gee’s Bend: The Architecture of the Quilt was launched at the Museum of Fine Arts, Houston; that same year, the U.S. Postal Service issued ten commemorative stamps featuring images of Gee’s Bend quilts.
 More recently, works were shown in History Refused to Die: Highlights from the Souls Grown Deep Foundation at the Metropolitan Museum, New York (2018).
 The quilts of Gee’s Bend are now in many prominent museum collections including Philadelphia Museum of Art, Philadelphia; Fine Arts Museums of San Francisco; The Museum of Modern Art, New York; High Museum of Art, Atlanta; and Museum of Fine Arts, Boston.

-FILM SCREENING AND VIRTUAL TALK: THE AWARD-WINNING FILM THE QUILTMAKERS OF GEE'S BEND (2005) DIRECTED BY CELIA CAREY, WILL BE SCREENED ONLINE IN A WEEK-LONG EVENT LEADING UP TO A VIRTUAL TALK WITH LORETTA PETTWAY BENNETT AND MARY MARGARET PETTWAY IN CONVERSATION WITH RAINA LAMPKINS-FIELDER, CURATOR OF THE SOULS GROWN DEEP FOUNDATION IN JANUARY 2021.
-DATES TO BE ANNOUNCED.
+FILM SCREENING AND VIRTUAL TALK: THE AWARD-WINNING FILM THE QUILTMAKERS OF GEE’S BEND (2005) DIRECTED BY CELIA CAREY, WILL BE SCREENED ONLINE IN A WEEK-LONG EVENT FROM 11-18 JANUARY, LEADING UP TO A VIRTUAL TALK WITH LORETTA PETTWAY BENNETT AND MARY MARGARET PETTWAY IN CONVERSATION WITH RAINA LAMPKINS-FIELDER, CURATOR OF THE SOULS GROWN DEEP FOUNDATION ON TUESDAY 19 JANUARY, 6 - 7PM GMT.

 FOR PRESS ENQUIRIES, CONTACT SAM TALBOT: SAM@SAM-TALBOT.COM